Set up your lunch account with PayForIt

 School Garden News

-Stay up-to-date on the garden project by reading the Panther Patch blog.
+Keep up to date on garden activities on the Panther Patch blog.

 In accordance with Federal law and U.S. Department of Agriculture policy, this institution is prohibited from discriminating on the basis of race, color, national origin, sex, age, or disability.
 To file a complaint of discrimination, write USDA, Director, Office of Civil Rights, 1400 Independence Ave.
 SW, Washington D.C.
 20250-9410 or call (800) 795-3272 or (202)720-6382 (TTY).
 USDA is an equal opportunity provider and employer.